-It was 34 years ago today that Eisenhower High School English Teacher Gil Hernandez assigned my English II class to write in a journal three times a week.
+It was September 1978 when Eisenhower High School English Teacher Gil Hernandez assigned my English II class to write in a journal three times a week.

 Less that a year later I almost lost the damn thing.